odino/odino.github.com/source/_posts/2014-11-27-angularjs-almost-a-year-later.markdown

 title: "AngularJS, (almost) a year later, at a PHP conference"
 date: 2014-11-27 21:18
 comments: true
-categories: [JavaScript, frontend, AngularJS, conference, talk]
+categories: [javascript, frontend, angularjs, conference, talk]
 ---

 The first day of the [SymfonyCon Madrid](http://madrid2014.symfony.com/) is almost